Materials

 We love Richlite.
 Made from resin-stabilised layers of paper, it comes in various colour ways.
 Besides making beautiful handles, we also use it for many of our accessories, including our magnetic lock-in sheaths and chopping boards.
 Choose a contrasting liner for a pop of colour against the black.

-Red Richlite
+Red Corian

-Blue Richlite
+Blue Corian

 White Durat